Also known as: heel kicks, heel flicks, booty kicks, hamstring kicks, rear-foot jog

 What are the benefits of butt kicks?

-What are common mistakes when doing butt kicks?
+What common mistakes should I avoid when doing butt kicks?

 How can I progress or modify butt kicks?